Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 <div align="justify">

 SQLite is an embeddable open source database.
 SQLite is designed to be fast, portable, and reliable, whether you’re storing only kilobytes of data or multi-gigabyte blobs.
 One of SQLite’s greatest advantages is that it can run nearly anywhere.
 SQLite has been ported to a wide variety of platforms: Windows, MacOS, Linux, iOS, Android, and more.
-SQLite3 was used for the development of this project on my local machine because multiple processes can be attached with same application file and can read and write without interfering each other.
+SQLite3 was used for the development of this project on my local machine because multiple processes can be attached with the same application file and can read and write without interfering with each other.
 It can be used with all programming languages without any compatibility issue.
 SQLite3's exceptional because of its versatility, speed, and power.

-PostgreSQL is a powerful, open source object-relational database system.
+PostgreSQL is a powerful, open-source object-relational database system.
 PostgreSQL comes with many features aimed to help developers build applications, administrators to protect data integrity and build fault-tolerant environments, and help you manage your data no matter how big or small the dataset.
-In addition to being free and open source, PostgreSQL is highly extensible.
-For example, you can define your own data types, build out custom functions, even write code from different programming languages without recompiling your database.
+In addition to being free and open-source, PostgreSQL is highly extensible.
+For example, you can define your data types, build out custom functions, even write code from different programming languages without recompiling your database.
 PostgreSQL was used to support the full production of the Florescence Flowers website in conjunction with Django because of its data types, integrity, reliability and extensibility.

 </div>